Think retiring rich is out of reach for most people? Think again. With a little planning and self-discipline, you could be rich before you know it.

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
-Assuming you average 8 percent returns, you’ll be closing in on a half-million dollars by age 65.
+Assuming you average 8 percent investment returns, you’ll have more than $500,000 by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.

-Maybe you are age 55 and think you’ve missed your window of opportunity to retire rich.
+Maybe you’ve reached age 55 and think you’ve missed your window of opportunity to retire rich.
 Don’t raise the white flag just yet!